your-ko/link-validator/README.md

 LOOKUP_PATH=./docs
 ```
 then you get a successfully passed validation with no files.

+### Datadog
+To get APP/API keys you should go to
+* Integrations -> Organisation Setting -> Service Accounts and create a service account with the `Datadog Read Only Role`
+* Then make sure that both API and APP keys are created and use these values in the env vars of the app.

+Create `Read Only`, following the principle of the least privilege.

 ### Config file vs ENV variables
 You can configure the link-validator either via environment variables: